|Guide||♦||28 Triplogs||1 Topic|

 Woods and views

-This hike is a pleasant loop hike of 6.7 miles, half in shaded forest and half in open scrub with great views to the west.
+This hike is a pleasant loop hike of 7.3 miles, half in shaded forest and half in open scrub with great views to the west.
 The hike utilizes the Clark Spring Trail #40, Little Granite Mountain Trail #37 and Granite Mountain Trail #261 trails in the Granite Basin Recreation Area to circumnavigate Little Granite Mountain in Prescott.
-The latter two trails have been described on Hike Arizona, but not the Clark Springs Trail.

-The trail begins a steady climb of 850 feet with few switchbacks to the saddle between Little Granite Mountain and Two Rock Mountain.
-This is through shaded forest with mature pine and oak trees.
+The trail begins a steady climb of 950 feet with few switchbacks to the saddle between Little Granite Mountain and Two Rock Mountain.
+This is through a shaded forest with mature pine and oak trees.
 The trail passes Clark Spring at about 1.2 miles from the beginning of trail #40, but we missed it on our hike as we weren't looking for it.
 The Clark Springs Trail ends at its intersection with the Little Granite Mountain Trail (#37) (N34 36.028 W112 34.472).
 You pass through a gate at this intersection.
 Turn right on the Little Granite Mountain trail (#37) and climb the last 100 feet to the highest point on the hike.
-Beginning here and for the next mile there are great views to the west.
-Over this distance you are going downhill, a pleasant break from the uphill on the prior trail.
-We found this trail somewhat eroded as there appears to have been heavy rains in the area prior to our hike (Sep '09).
+Beginning here and for the next mile, there are great views to the west.
+Over this distance, you are going downhill, a pleasant break from the uphill on the prior trail.
+This trail somewhat eroded and has slippery gravel in places.
+Look sharp to stay on the trail and not be fooled by runoff areas.
 This area was mostly scrub.